 But with these types of class activities, it’s easy for students to lose sight of the objective and get very competitive, focusing more on winning the argument rather than about what they should be learning.
 And I admit, I’m probably the worst.
 I love a good social studies argument.
 And I love to win.

 Cause I’m right.

-The Structured Academic Conversation can help with this problem.
+The Structured Academic Controversy can help with this problem.
 Kids still “argue” but the focus is on deliberative and civic discussion rather than winning the argument.
 It’s not just a pro/con debate but the sort of conversation that actually solves problems, the sort of conversation we’d like our elected officials to have.